• ABCMO

 Background Information – Article 19 – Maintenance of Certification (MOC)

 The following is a review of factors leading to enhanced programs to ensure Maintenance of Certification (MOC) of physician specialists.
-ABCMO specific requirements can be found in Article 19 of the ABCMO Bylaws.
+ABCMO requirements can be found in Article 19 of the ABCMO Bylaws and on the Maintenance of Certification webpage.

 In 1999 some medical specialist boards still issued lifetime board certifications, while others required continuing education or training to renew the time-limited board certifications they issued.
 Medical specialist certifications are only earned after completing medical school and being issued an initial state license to practice medicine and they require residency training and passage of specialist examinations administered by specialist certifying boards.